ycpcs/cs320-spring2017/labs/lab03.md

 ## Step 8: Commit and push your changes

 Once you have made a change, right-click on the **Move The Square** project and choose **Team &rarr; Commit**.
 Enter a log message describing your changes.
+Select **Commit**.
+This commits your changes to your local repository, but does not yet push (send) them to your remote repository at GitHub.

 Next, right-click on **Move The Square** and choose **Team &rarr; Push** or **Team &rarr; Push Branch**.